Try the No Spend Challenge

 Incredibly, yes!
 In recent years, we’ve all become so much more aware of our impact, as individuals, on the planet.
 Fast fashion, waste and over-production of plastics, for example, are hot topics and many of us would like to reduce our contribution to climate change.

-Many people have set themselves and their families the challenge of going an entire year without buying anything new, and most have succeeded.
-There are even books about how to achieve a no-buying year.
+There are even books about how to partake in a no-buy year.
 These are largely self-help-style books that encourage people to cut back, become self-sufficient or even start trading with neighbours and local businesses in an attempt to avoid actually parting with cash for what they need.

-What every feature article, book and vlog, about cutting back on consumption, have in common is that it’s generally an overwhelmingly positive thing to do.
+What every feature article, book and vlog, about cutting back on consumption have in common is that it’s generally an overwhelmingly positive thing to do.
 A challenge like this can help you to reassess what actually makes you happy, save shed loads of cash and allow you to appreciate the simpler things in life on a whole new level.

 With this in mind, we’ve put together a few steps to help you to do your own no-buy year, or just cut down on unnecessary buying: